General Grievance Procedure

 These are general guidelines for all grievances other than those involving sexual discrimination.

-Complaints regarding any type of sexual discrimination (harassment, assault, stalking…) should be immediately directed to the University Title IX Coordinator in the Counseling Office: 402-643-7398)
+Complaints regarding any type of sexual discrimination (harassment, assault, stalking…) should be immediately directed to the University Title IX Coordinator at: 402-643-7192

-Individuals are encouraged first to bring their concerns to the person allegedly responsible for the behavior or action.
-In many cases, self-corrective measures may be taken when those persons alleged to have committed inappropriate conduct become aware of how their actions or behaviors are being received.
-At this point, through direct and gracious interaction, the matter may be concluded by mutual consent.
+Individuals are encouraged first to bring their concerns to the individual responsible for the behavior, action, or particular issue or the supervisor of the department which oversees the particular individual or area of concern.
+In many cases, self-corrective measures may be taken when the individual responsible for the actions or behaviors becomes aware of how their actions or behaviors are being received.
+In terms of general complaints, a supervisor may be able to remedy the problem by taking appropriate action.
+At this point, through direct and gracious interaction or administrative action the matter may be concluded by mutual consent.

-Report Your Concerns to the Appropriate Institutional Supervisor or Administrator.
+Report Your Concerns to the Student Life Office

-The university recognizes that at times personal resolution regarding behavior issues and conflicts is not successful; or such a strategy may be inappropriate or ill-advised, especially when the conduct is severe or when the person responsible for the alleged behavior holds a position of authority.
-Thus, if satisfactory resolution does not occur, the individual should contact the appropriate institutional supervisor or administrator.
-In situations involving students’ breach of the code of conduct, or in discrimination cases involving students, including sexual harassment, the directors of student life should be contacted.
-When reporting a complaint of discrimination the student should be prepared to furnish a signed complaint with specific dates, names and facts.
-All such complaints will be treated in a confidential manner to the extent feasible while permitting Concordia University to thoroughly investigate the complaint and take appropriate action.
-Complaints regarding behavior but not involving a breach of conduct or discrimination should be made to the direct supervisor or administrator of the person allegedly responsible for the behavior or action in a manner that will pursue peace and reconciliation and to seek a just and mutually beneficial solution to the differences.
+The university recognizes that at times personal resolution regarding behavior issues, conflicts or other general grievances may not be successful; or such a strategy may be inappropriate or ill-advised, especially when the matter is severe or if a person who holds a position of authority is the individual responsible for the actions, behavior or area of concern.
+Thus, if satisfactory resolution does not occur, the individual should be prepared to furnish a signed complaint form with specific dates, names and facts to the Student Life Office.
+All such complaints will be treated in a confidential manner to the extent feasible while permitting Concordia University to thoroughly investigate the complaint, involve appropriate supervisors when necessary and take appropriate action.
+The Director of Student Services and/or VP for Student Affairs and Athletics will conduct an investigation with the goal of finding satisfactory resolution for all parties.

-If the concerns are not satisfactorily addressed through the directors of student life or the institutional supervisor or administrator a request for a review of the situation may be made to the vice president responsible for the program or department.
-In discrimination cases, the review will be made by the institutional coordinator for compliance.
+If the concerns are not satisfactorily addressed a request for a review of the situation may be made to the vice president responsible for the program or department.
+In discrimination cases, the review will be conducted by the Director of Human Relations.

-Appeals must be submitted in writing and should be directed to one of the following administrators (in the order listed) within five business days based on a student’s notification of a decision a student wishes to dispute relating to:
+Appeals must be submitted in writing and should be directed, in the order listed below, to the appropriate administrator within five business days based on a student’s notification of a decision a student wishes to dispute relating to:

 - Course work, grades, or academic dishonesty: course instructor, program director, college dean, university provost